breadoliveoilsalt/tardy-gardener-cli-app/README.md

 ## Code of Conduct

-Everyone interacting in the TardyGardener project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct(https://github.com/breadoliveoilsalt/tardy_gardener/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Veg Info project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct(https://github.com/breadoliveoilsalt/veg-info-cli-app/blob/master/CODE_OF_CONDUCT.md).